How to Transition Your Skincare Routine for Each Season

 • Wind and cooler air trigger redness and sensitivity

-Best Skincare Moves for Fall
+Skincare Moves for Fall

-• Switch to a creamy or milk cleanser that comforts your skin and reduces the chance of stripping.
+• Switch to a creamy or milk cleanser that: Comforts your skin and reduces the chance of stripping.

-• Layer hydrating products.
-Start with an essence or toner, then apply a humectant serum like hyaluronic acid, and finish with a richer cream.
+• Layer hydrating products: Start with an essence or toner, then apply a humectant serum like hyaluronic acid, and finish with a richer cream.

-• Add ceramides and fatty acids to help rebuild your skin barrier.
-These ingredients strengthen and protect the outer layer of skin.
+• Add ceramides and fatty acids to help rebuild your skin barrier: These ingredients strengthen and protect the outer layer of skin.

-• Use facial oils if your skin feels dry.
-Rosehip, jojoba, or marula oils are lightweight and absorb easily.
+• Use facial oils if your skin feels dry: Rosehip, jojoba, or marula oils are lightweight and absorb easily.

 Winter Skincare: Protect and Soothe